ComicDansMS/angular-nx-playground/libs/ui/components/input-form-field/README.md

-# form-field
+# input-form-field

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test form-field` to execute the unit tests.
+Run `nx test input-form-field` to execute the unit tests.